rsmp-nordic/rsmp/README.md

-# rsmp-ruby
+# rsmp
 This is a Ruby implementation of the RSMP protocol, including:
- - RSMP classes (engine) that can be used to build RSMP tools
+ - RSMP classes that can be used to build tests or other RSMP tools
- - Ruby command-line tools for starting RSMP supervisors or sites
+ - Command-line tools for quickly running RSMP supervisors or sites and view messages exchanged

-The code has so far only been tested on Mac.

 ## Installation
 You need a recent version of Ruby intalled.
 2.6.3 or later is recommended.